THE DARWIN PAPERS

 find vestiges of this tradition preserved within ancient legends from among

 But which story is true?
-Are these ancient stories merely primitive man's attempts to explain life through fables and storytelling, or is there perhaps something of relevance to their ideas?
-Is man indeed the creation of a superior, supernatural, all-wise Intelligence who created him with inherent moral and spiritual qualities, or is man simply an animal dwelling among other denizens in this vast eco-system called planet earth?
+Is the Hebrew narrative along with other ancient stories merely primitive man's attempt to explain life through fables and storytelling, or is there perhaps something of relevance to their ideas?
+Could it be that man indeed is the creation of a superior, supernatural, all-wise Intelligence who created him with inherent moral and spiritual qualities, or is the evolutionary story of man simply being an animal dwelling among other denizens in this vast eco-system called planet earth who arrived through natural, unguided processes true?

 Can we discover some clues to this mystery by sifting through the evidence, and if so, then where should we start our enquiry to find answers to this set of intriguing questions?